MicrosoftDocs/sql-docs/docs/relational-databases/graphs/sql-graph-architecture.md

 Use these metadata views to see attributes of a node or edge table.

 ### sys.tables
-The following new, bit type, columns will be added to SYS.TABLES.
+The following `bit` columns in [sys.tables](../../relational-databases/system-catalog-views/sys-tables-transact-sql.md) can be used to identify graph tables.
 If `is_node` is set to 1, that indicates that the table is a node table and if `is_edge` is set to 1, that indicates that the table is an edge table.

 |Column Name |Data Type |Description |
 |--- |---|--- |